c0deZ3R0/mcp-aggregator/README.md

 ### Using with MCP Clients

-FastMCP exposes all discovered tools through a single MCP server interface.
+The MCP Aggregator exposes all discovered tools through a single MCP server interface.
 Tools are prefixed with their server name:

 - `serena_find_symbol` - From Serena server
 - `context7_search` - From Context7 server
 - `gofastmcp_*` - From GoFastMCP server

-Configure your MCP client to connect to FastMCP's stdio or HTTP endpoint.
+Configure your MCP client to connect to the aggregator's stdio or HTTP endpoint.

-### Exposing FastMCP with ngrok
+### Exposing with ngrok

-To expose FastMCP's web UI and MCP endpoint to the internet securely, use ngrok:
+To expose the MCP Aggregator's web UI and MCP endpoint to the internet securely, use ngrok:

 ```bash
 # Install ngrok (if not already installed)